-

 Setting Reasonable Expectations

 Over the course of your career, there are bound to be times when expectations are unclear, conflicting, or downright impossible to meet.
 If you’ve already experienced this, you know how frustrating and demotivating it can be.
-According to Gallup, if organizations ensure their workers have clear performance expectations, they are highly likely to see immediate benefits in productivity.
-Here are some ways to set reasonable expectations whether you’re an employee or a manager.
+According to Gallup, organizations where workers have clear performance expectations are likely to see benefits in productivity.
+Here are some ways managers and their team members can set reasonable expectations.

 Ask Yourself What You Should Do -